-Fortunately, unfortunately, how you depending on how you look at it, my my job is very numbers intensive.
-So that I’m usually okay with it’s the concepts when when someone’s trying to explain a concept that if I can’t grasp it, mentally, it it’s not like it sinks in and I had that aha moment like oh, I get it.
+Fortunately, unfortunately, how you depending on how you look at it, my job is very numbers intensive.
+So I’m usually okay with it’s the concepts when someone’s trying to explain a concept that if I can’t grasp it, mentally, it it’s not like it sinks in and I had that aha moment like oh, I get it.
 It’s, it’s not going to kick in it just like a block there.
 You know, like a door that doesn’t open they just not going to get through.

 So there’s an you know, then we go again frustration, anger and then so it, I guess, it’s definitely there 10, being 10 years outside of stroke, I tried to have these dealing mechanisms, mechanisms to let me deal with it go to a quiet, quiet place, you know, try to block everything out something that I’ve become better at is being able to block out everything that’s going on around me to focus in on what’s going on right like you’d be talking to me and I wouldn’t hear you I’m you know, trying to to comprehend something when I try when I apply myself it’s usually like everything around it goes away.

-It’s it’s, it’s it’s weird that nobody can see it and it’s hard to vocalize I guess and it’s weird that nobody really sees that and I you hit on it and one of your podcast that I listened to that event like a an invisible disability that I even when I do sporting events, I look normal.
+It’s weird that nobody can see it and it’s hard to vocalize I guess and it’s weird that nobody really sees that and you hit on it and one of your podcasts that I listened to that event like an invisible disability that I even when I do sporting events, I look normal.
 I look, you know, like this beefy guy out there who could do you know hold his own but what it all boils down to it, you know, unless I have my AFO on when I run, I get this tone problem in my leg to where, I don’t know if you’ve had to, like, electrolysis before and the doctor tells you, oh, let me know when you feel pain and then they stop it.
 So that’s kind of what it’s like.
 It’s like it doesn’t hurt.
 Sometimes it does.
 But it usually doesn’t hurt.
 It’s just like my leg is locked in a certain way.
 So I can’t run.
 So I end up tripping on myself and falling over.
 And I don’t know why I got on to that point.
 But

 you’re talking about interference and in then yeah you were talking about the interference and being able to explain it’s very difficult to explain its the invisible disability

 that I that’s a lot of people who either don’t want to listen, either will not listen, don’t want to listen, there are those people out there that will and it’s getting to the point that I should have been talking about this a long time ago talking to people about this.
 And it would be easier than it is now.
 I mean, it’s hard just for me to voice it to you right now.
-Because I, I can’t come up with the words, you know, to explain it, or I lose my train of thought and trying to do that.
+Because I can’t come up with the words, you know, to explain it, or I lose my train of thought and trying to do that.
 So I’m glad that I’m talking about it now, you know, and I’m glad that I’ll be talking about it, you know, in the future.
 So, and, you know, I thank you for, you know, reaching out and saying, Hey, you know, let’s set something up.

 Yeah, well, you’re doing a really good job of explaining it.
 Even when you don’t have the words that’s the perfect way to describe it.
 Because when we get stuck, that’s it.
-That’s the example of where we go wrong.
+That’s an example of where we go wrong.
 You know, where things don’t happen for us, so I get it yeah look.
-I think the invisible illness for me is a daily issue, the invisible disability, my wife and your lovely wife, no matter how much you describe something to them, they just don’t get it and its because they haven’t been through a difficult experience like that.
+I think the invisible illness for me is a daily issue, the invisible disability, my wife and your lovely wife, no matter how much you describe something to them, they just don’t get it, and it’s because they haven’t been through a difficult experience like that.
 And you know what, you never want them to go through a difficult experience just to know how you feel or what it’s like, you know, so, you know, you kind of

 It’s definitely about my experience, but my wife not understanding that it’s not about me to get emotionally upset with that and it’s about me to learn how to accept the fact that she doesn’t understand that right?
 Because that’s where the lesson is for me.
 It’s and it’s letting go of that little control bit, which is the part where she must understand.
 She needs to understand that it’s important that you understand now that’s all rubbish.
-It’s no no need for her to understand me, because I heard understand mission is to go through a difficult time and I don’t want that.
+It’s no need for her to understand me because I heard understand mission is to go through a difficult time and I don’t want that.
 I don’t want that for anybody.
 So yeah, yeah.
 So then it’s what do I need to do?

 Who do I need to become to become comfortable with the fact that those people don’t understand send them love and, and compassion and send them all positive vibes so that they’re okay with not understanding me because they’re also I imagined struggling at times because they don’t understand me and it’s difficult for them.
 So now we find these two people I desperately want them to understand me.
 They really want to understand me.
 We can’t get to that middle ground.
-We both just got to grow and accept it and go, you know what, something’s we are not meant to understand.
+We both just got to grow and accept it and go, you know what, something we are not meant to understand.